-Outline drawings for all of our motors can be found on our website, www.amci.com, in the PDF Documents section.
+Outline drawings for all of our motors can be found on our website, www.amci.com.
 They're available as Adobe Acrobat pdf files.
 A document that is simply called wiring lists all of the wiring color codes for all AMCI motors.
-If you do not have internet access contact AMCI and we will fax the information to you.